Modularity of arithmetic special divisors for unitary Shimura varieties (with an appendix by Yujie Xu): Intersections

-Let $t\in F_{>0}$.
-Our goal is to prove that for $g\in \BG_{ \emptyset} $ and a suitable set $S$ of finite places of $F$, The right hand side of \eqref{fh}, after taking the $\psi_t$-Whittaker function, coincides with the right hand side of \eqref{Final} up to the last term.
+We also introduce an equation equivalent to \eqref{entry}, and both will play roles in the proof of \Cref{nct}.
+The $\psi_t$-Whittaker function of the right hand side of \eqref{fh} (which is the definition of $f_{\BW}$), coincides with the right hand side of \eqref{Final} up to the last term.
 Comparing the definition of $z_t(g, \phi)_\fe^{\cL,\aut}$ with the left hand side of \eqref{Final}, \eqref{entry} is equivalent to the following equation: